DataDog/hiring-engineers/Rhys Lewis Answers.md

 Next we need to Set the Timeboard's timeframe to the past 5 minutes.
 Simply open the timeboard in the GUI and click and drag over the 5 minute period.

-Click the camera icon on the dashboard to take a snapshot of this graph and use the @ notation to send it to yourself.
+Click the snapshot icon on the dashboard to take a snapshot of this graph and use the @ notation to send it to yourself.

 Here is an image of what i received when doing this
 ![Screenshot](Email5Mintimeboard.PNG)